dimagi/deploytools/README.rst

 Workflow
 ========

-cd /project_repository
+- cd /project_repository
-git clone this
+- git clone this
-cp -r this to project_name
+- cp -r this to project_name
-cd project_name
+- cd project_name
-cd src
+- cd src
-git clone project_src
+- git clone project_src
-edit the upstart scripts to reflect your project and copy it to init
+- edit the upstart scripts to reflect your project and copy it to init

+More to come